 This proposal doesn’t have to be long and detailed.

-In fact, for my law firm, they usually are just an email that bullets potential projects and the costs associated each.
+In fact, for my law firm, they usually are just an email that bullets potential projects and the costs associated with each.

 You don’t have to do something long and complicated.